cloudenochcsis/Terraform-with-AKS-and-GitOps/README.md

 GITOPS_REPO_PATH="/path/to/your/gitops-configs"  # ← Update this path

 if [ ! -d "$GITOPS_REPO_PATH" ]; then
-  echo "❌ GitOps repository not found at: $GITOPS_REPO_PATH" echo "   Please update GITOPS_REPO_PATH in this script" exit 1 fi
+  echo "ERROR: GitOps repository not found at: $GITOPS_REPO_PATH" echo "   Please update GITOPS_REPO_PATH in this script" exit 1 fi